Garlic Brown Butter Roasted Beef Tenderloin

-You can give it a little swirl now and then The garlic is going to infuse our butter with a little bit of garlic flavour.
+Let the butter cook over medium heat until it begins to bubble and foam.
+You can give it a little swirl.
+The garlic will infuse our butter with a bit of garlic flavour.

-you’ll want to remove it from the heat and pour it into a heatproof container like a liquid measuring cup.
+You’ll want to remove it from the heat and pour it into a heat-proof container like a liquid measuring cup

 you’ll want to fish out the little cloves of garlic and remove them from the butter.